the1lab/1lab/src/1Lab/Path.lagda.md

 $P(-)$, which have values; and we do not simply have $x = y$, but rather a specific *path* $p : a \is b$.

-In Cubical Agda, the relevant *primitive* is the function `transp`{.Agda}, whose type is a slight generalisation of the `transport`{.Agda} operation below.
-We'll focus on `transport`{.Agda}
+The relevant Mikan *primitive* is the function `transp`{.Agda}, whose type is a slight generalisation of the `transport`{.Agda} operation below.
+We'll focus on `transport`{.Agda} for now.
+To start with, this is where paths show their difference from the notion of equality in set-level type theories: it says that we have a function from paths $p :
-for now.
-To start with, this is where paths show their difference from the notion of equality in set-level type theories: it says that we have a function from paths $p : A \is B$ to functions $A \to B$.
-However, it's *not* the case that every $p, q : A \is B$ gives back the *same* function $A \to B$.
+A \is B$ to functions $A \to B$.
+However, it's *not* the case that every
+$p, q : A \is B$ gives back the *same* function $A \to B$.
 Which function you get depends on (and determines) the path you put in!

 ```agda
 transport : ∀ {ℓ} {A B : Type ℓ} → A ≡ B → A → B